 Next, Chad cut out the shape of the recessed fireplace with a regular wood saw, continuing the stone texture on the other side.
 Because our panels are manufactured from a durable polyurethane foam, they’re incredibly easy to cut with tools most homeowners also own.

 Chad also covered the wooden ‘hearth’ of the fire with the panels, and here you can see how perfectly the Birchwood color matches the real stone on top of the hearth.
 You can also see how nicely Chad mitered the corners of the hearth – creating a seamless stonework pattern that flowed across all three sides.
 The seams between the panels and the corners are already pretty perfect, but Chad spent a little time caulking to make it nearly impossible to tell where one panel ends and the next begins.

-In contrast to the scale of the fireplace, our panels make up a very small proportion – but you can see how impressive the stone accent is; and now beautifully the fireplace matches the rest of the decor.
+In contrast to the scale of the fireplace, our faux stone panels make up a very small portion – but you can see how impressive the stone accent is; and now beautifully the fireplace matches the rest of the decor.